chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 #### 5.2.3.1.1 Jetty examples

-The access log behavior will differ depending on your configuration settings.
-Below are three possible scenarios for access logs.
+The behavior of the access log will differ depending on your configuration settings.
+Three possible scenarios for access logs are included.

 >**NOTE:** The inclusion of these `XML` files at runtime changes Jetty server behavior and not ORDS behavior.